knative/docs/docs/install/getting-started-knative-app.md

 ### Interacting with your app

-To see if your app has been deployed succesfully, you need the host URL and IP address created by Knative.
+To see if your app has been deployed successfully, you need the host URL and IP address created by Knative.

 Note: If your cluster is new, it can take some time before the service is